Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 except Exception as e:

-# Test list of proxies
+# Test multiple proxies

 proxies = [